 Increase your video length limit

 By default, you can upload videos that are up to 15 minutes long.
-To upload longer videos, follow the steps below to verify your Google Account.
-If you have live streaming access, long uploads are enabled by default.
+Verified accounts can upload videos longer than 15 minutes.

 - Open the YouTube mobile app.